 Dry van trailers are available in many different sizes and materials.
 The maximum length allowed for a dry van trailer is 53 feet long.
 The two most popular types of dry van trailers are ‘general trailers’ and ‘pup trailers’.
 General dry van trailers are 53-feet long, whereas the pup dry van trailers are 26-29 feet long.

-Dry van trailers are used for both short distance and local shipments, as well as long distance over the road shipping jobs.
-Dry van trailers are extremely versatile.
-A wide variety of freight can be shipped through this method, including non-perishable food, building materials and more.
+Shippers use dry van trailers for both short distance and local shipments, as well as long distance over the road shipping jobs.
+Dry van trailers are extremely versatile and can handle many types of freight, including non-perishable food, building materials and more.
 Some examples that dry vans are used for are:

-2. Transporting cars, motorbikes, mini buses, other automobiles, and components of bigger machines like airplanes and ships.
+2. Transporting cars, motorbikes, minibusses, other automobiles, and components of bigger machines like airplanes and ships.

 3. Relocating household goods, furniture, electronics, and more during the moving process.